-PhD students may receive financial support for their studies through a variety of mechanisms, some of which come with additional requirements (see Table 19).
+PhD students may receive financial support for their studies through a variety of mechanisms, some of which come with additional requirements (see Table 20).
 The source of funding should be indicated on offer letters, along with the funding-based requirements.
 All PhD students are able to participate in activities, but the activities are only required for students receiving financial support through that specific funding mechanism.

-Table 19.
+Table 20.
 Activities Required by Specific Funding Mechanisms, including RMCOEH

-Activity Required for PhD students who are:

-Present at Journal Club once per year Supported by the RMCOEH NIOSH Education

-and Research Center grant

-Provide an educational component in the Supported by the Targeted Research Training

-Targeted Research Training Seminar twice program within the RMCOEH NIOSH Education

-and Research Center grant

-Be either a Research Assistant or Study Supported by either the Occupational Injury

-Coordinator for a research study or project Prevention Research Training program or

-Targeted Research Training program in the

-RMCOEH NIOSH Education and Research

-Center grant

-Be a Teaching Assistant for a course Supported by either the Occupational Injury

-Prevention Research Training program or

-Targeted Research Training program in the

-RMCOEH NIOSH Education and Research

-Center grant
+Activity Required for students who are: Present at Journal Club Supported by the RMCOEH NIOSH Education and once per year Research Center grant Participate by providing Supported by the Targeted Research Training program an educational within the RMCOEH NIOSH Education and Research component in the Center grant Targeted Research Training Seminar twice Be either a Research Supported by either the Occupational Injury Prevention Assistant or Study Research Training program or Targeted Research Training Coordinator for a program in the RMCOEH NIOSH Education and Research research study or project Center grant Be a Teaching Assistant PhD students supported by either the Occupational for a course Injury Prevention Research Training program or Targeted Research Training program in the RMCOEH NIOSH Education and Research Center grant